guanyuming-he/mitocw_lv_dl/readme.md

         - A directory `lecture_videos_root/Lecture i+1` is created if it does not exist.
         - calls `downloader.chdir()` on that directory
         - calls `downloader.download()` for each pair in `lecture_video_maps[i]`.

+- For each course, a script named with the `<course-number>-<year>.py` is written.
+Inside the script,
+    - there is a function `populate_video_maps_list(static_root_path: pathlib.Path)` that returns a list of video maps that can is to be fed into `start_download()`. `static_root_path` is a path to the root of the extracted contents of a bundled download.
+    - there is another function `youtube_available()` that returns a boolean to indicate if the videos for this course are available on YouTube.

+- The rest of `main.py` is executed when it is executed.
+That is, the rest acts like a `main()` function in C. The user should supply these things to the script as command-line arguments:
+    - Which course videos to download.
+It is in this format: `<course-number>-<year>`.
+    - A path to the directory where the contents of the bundled course content is extracted into.
+It can be an absolute path or relative path, as it will be passed to a `pathlib.Path` constructor.
+    - A string that uniquely identifies a type of downloader to download YouTube videos if they are avialable.
+        - For now, only `yt-dlp` is supported.
+    - A string that is either True or False to indicate the verbose level.

+- `main.py` maintains a map that maps `c<course-number>y<year>` to the `populate_video_maps_list()` defined in `<course-number>-<year>.py`.
+It maintains another map that maps the names of the YouTube downloaders to instances of the downloaders.

+- When the rest is executed, `main.py` selects the corresponding `populate_video_maps_list()` and `video_downloader` from the two maps.
+It then passes them as well as the path given to `start_download()`, and then executes it.